AlexandreDecan/portion/README.md

 ## Installation

 You can use `pip` to install it, as usual: `pip install portion`.
 This will install the latest available version from [PyPI](https://pypi.org/project/portion).
-Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/portion) and can be installed with `pip install git+https://github.com/AlexandreDecan/portion`.
+Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/portion) and can be installed with `pip install git+https://github.com/AlexandreDecan/portion` (but don't trust pre-releases!).

 You can install `portion` and its development environment using `pip install --group dev` at the root of this repository.
 This automatically installs [pytest](https://docs.pytest.org/en/latest/) (for the test suites) and [ruff](https://docs.astral.sh/ruff/) (for code style).